 Discover more about the fascinating history of the Atholl Highlanders, Blair Castle’s private army, then watch the annual parade in the afternoon.
 This special talk in the castle ballroom explains how the regiment was granted their colours and the history and tradition behind the annual parade.

-The talk will be led by Jane Anderson, Castle Archivist and members of the Atholl Highlander regiment will be in attendance.
+The talk will be led by Keren Guthrie, Castle Archivist and members of the Atholl Highlander regiment will be in attendance.
 There will be an opportunity for photographs at the end of the talk.
 Duration: approximately 1 hour.
 Admission: £5 (plus castle and gardens admission)

 The Atholl Highlanders’ Parade, 2.30pm